Introducing St Lucia

 The volcanic island of St Lucia is certainly one of the greenest and most beautiful of the Caribbean islands which border the Atlantic Ocean.
 The island is part of the Lesser Antilles and covers an area of 238 square miles.

-The beaches at Grande Anse Beach, Anse Chastanet, and Sugar Beach are known as some of the best for diving snorkeling, or just putting your feet up.
+The beaches at Grande Anse Beach, Anse Chastanet, and Sugar Beach are known as some of the best for diving snorkelling, or just putting your feet up.

 For those more energetic there are some great hiking opportunities including the chance to climb, with a guide, the Gros Piton where you can reach the 2,600 summit after about two hours.

-Many visitors arrive by cruise ship and they will be based at Castries while enjoying excursions to other popular locations such as Soufriere and Marigot Bay and Gros Islet.
+Many visitors arrive by cruise ship and they will be based in Castries while enjoying excursions to other popular locations such as Soufriere, Marigot Bay and Gros Islet.